-- 1. FS-RM zoning for approximately 7.2 net acres located along the west and north property lines of the site for development of 100 to 120 apartment units.
-Total development density calculated within the FS-RM zone is approximately 13 to 17 units per net acre.
-This meets the minimum density requirement of 10 dwelling units per net acre while not exceeding 22.32 dwelling units per net acre. - 2.
+- 1. FS-RM zoning for approximately 7.2 net acres located along the west and north property lines of the site for development of approximately 132 apartment units.
+Total development density calculated within the FS-RM zone is approximately 17.6 units per net acre, which meets the minimum density requirement of 10 dwelling units per net acre, and shall not exceed 22.32 dwelling units per net acre. - 2.
 RH zoning for approximately 5.5 net acres located on the interior of the site and extending to the southern property boundary.
-The developer proposes 135 to 155 units at a development density of approximately 25 to 28 units per net acre.
-This meets the minimum density requirement of 11.2 dwelling units and will not exceed the maximum density of 38.56 units per net acre.
-The Master Plan includes a note that buildings in RH will be limited to 3 stories and 36 units per building.
-The 36 unit building size would be the largest size of building that could be approved on the site. - 3.
+The developer proposes approximately 144 units, at a development density of approximately 26.2 units per net acre, which meets the minimum density requirement of 11.2 dwelling units, and will not exceed the maximum density of 38.56 units per net acre. - 3.
 The Master Plan identifies four areas on the site for open space and storm water management, the largest of which is along the eastern property line.
-The 10% open space requirement for FS-RM has been applied as a requirement for an overall development and has not been applied on a site specific basis for each apartment building.
+The 10% open space requirement has been applied as a requirement for an overall development and has not been applied on a site specific basis for each apartment building.
 The percentage of open space will be documented during subdivision review to conform to the 10% open space requirement of FS zoning and to meet the City's storm water control requirements. - 4.
 A street connection is shown on the Master Plan to the east, west and south.
 The east/west connection will be an extension of Cottonwood Road through the site to connect with S. 530th Avenue (University Boulevard).
 A north/south public street right-of-way will be included as part of the new subdivision to connect Cottonwood Road and the southern boundary of the site. - 5.
-A shared use path will follow the north side of Cottonwood Road as an extension of the trail system to be constructed in the Iowa State University Research Park, then south through the FS-RM open space to the south boundary of the site.
-Future extension of the trail south of Ames is planned to connect with the Heart of Iowa regional bike trail system.
-The developer intends for location for the shared use path through this open space to be separated from the former railroad right-of-way along the east boundary of the site by a storm water detention pond for the development.
-The developer has proposed this alignment in response to property owner concerns to the east of the site.
-A trail connection to Christofferson Park, north of the subject property, is also planned.
+A shared use path will follow the southeast boundary of the site along the former railroad right-of-way to connect to a trail system to be constructed through the lowa State University Research Park, and is planned for extension south of Ames to connect with the High Trestle Trail, a regional bike trail system.
+A trail connection to Christofferson Park is also planned.